Getting Started with GCM Android Push Notifications

 Now let’s head out to PubNub to get started.
 Sign up for a free PubNub account and get your publish/subscribe keys from the Admin Dashboard.

-Next, you’ll also need to enable Push Notifications.
+Next, you’ll also need to enable Mobile Push Notifications.
 Scroll down the page and add the option to your account.

 You will be asked to provide the Server API Key provided by Google.